salemdar/ngx-cookie/README.md

 })
 export class AppServerModule {}
 ```
 Next, we need to make providers for the `'REQUEST'` and `'RESPONSE'` objects created by the expressjs server during SSR.
 You can check out the `CookieBackendService` code, but during SSR `ngx-cookie` inject's these objects into `CookieBackendService`.
-To do this, edit `server.ts` (located in the root of the Universal Starter Project) to create providers for `'REQUEST'` AND `'RESPONSE'`.
+To do this, edit `server.ts` (located in the root of the Universal Starter Project) to create providers for `REQUEST` AND `RESPONSE` universal express token.

 ```
 /* server.ts */
+// Import universal express tokens import {REQUEST, RESPONSE} from "@nguniversal/express-engine/tokens";

 // Find the call to res.render() in the file and
 // update it with providers for 'REQUEST' and 'RESPONSE'